TwinkieTweaks/Twinkie/README.md

 - ~~**Hunting Stats**, a module that keeps track of your progress for each map~~
 - **Always official**, that brings up the Official Mode menu when you reset (only for United accounts)
 - **Nickname patch**, sets the nickname text box to have a larger size than normal

-## Limitations
-- For some people, the F3 keybind to close the UI bar doesn't work
-- Medal.tv randomly works and randomly doesn't

 ## Screenshots
 ![In island](https://github.com/user-attachments/assets/f28186ec-e62b-4a3b-9c2a-444ee05aaac6)